 - 2 tsp mustard

-I buy all my real salt and spices from my affiliate partner Mountains Rose Herbs because of their superior quality.
-Their herbs & spices are organic, non-irradiated plus, I think they are more aromatic and full flavored than any others.
+I buy all my real salt and spices from my affiliate partner Starwest Botanicals because of their superior quality.
+Many of their herbs & spices are organic and I think they are more aromatic and full flavored than any others.

 - In the blender or food processor, whisk the egg.

 - In a slow and steady stream, add the olive oil.